Equifax Inc. (EFX) — Fair Value Analysis

 What is the bear case and bull case for EFX?

-The full Monte Carlo distribution, including detailed bear (P10) and bull (P90) case price targets, along with the probability of achieving upside, is exclusively available with a free FairCurve account.
+The full Monte Carlo distribution, including specific bear (P10) and bull (P90) targets, alongside the precise probability of upside from the current price, is available with a free FairCurve account.

 How does FairCurve calculate EFX's fair value?